Administered by WageWorks, Inc., 1-877-924-3967

 Minimum: $120

-Health care expenses, including but not limited to, deductibles, coinsurance, copays, dental, vision, and Rx expenses
+Health care expenses for medical, dental, vision and Rx services, including but not limited to, deductibles, coinsurance, and copays.

 Limited Purpose FSA Minimum: $120